 Cataracts

-Cataracts are the cloudy formation in the eye lens that can distort the person’s vision, making the eyesight unclear or limited.
+Cataracts are a cloudy formation in the eye lens that can distort the person’s vision, making the eyesight unclear or limited.
 The decrease in estrogen associated with menopause can be a reason for cataracts in older women.